 But how do you get the most out of your serve when you have to do it underhand?

-We covered that pickleball does not allow any overhand serving based on the height at which the ball must be struck.
+We detailed how pickleball rules prohibit overhand serving due to the required ball-strike height.
 It’s too powerful of a serve, which is why the official rules have made that shot illegal.

-My friend Barrett at Pickleball Kitchen gives a great description of some of the little-known facts about serving in pickleball and how overhand serves aren’t allowed.
+My friend Barrett at Pickleball Kitchen gives a great description of some of the little-known facts about serving in pickleball.

 Consider these regulations when serving in pickleball: